A. C. Benson: Views

 In The Schoolmaster, Benson summarised his views on education after 18 years' experience at Eton.
 He criticised a trend he found prevalent in English public schools, to "make the boys good and to make them healthy" to the detriment of their intellectual development.

 A Fellow of the Royal Society of Literature, he founded the Benson Medal in 1916 "in respect of meritorious works in poetry, fiction, history and belles lettres".

 Death

-A. C. Benson died of cardiac arrest at Magdalene and was buried at St Giles's Cemetery in Cambridge.
+A. C. Benson died of a cardiac arrest at Magdalene on 17 June 1925, and was buried at St Giles's Cemetery in Cambridge.

 Critical reception

 Horror critic R. S. Hadji included Benson's Basil Netherby on a list of "unjustly neglected" horror books.

 Sir Arthur Quiller-Couch included Benson's poem "The Phoenix" in the first and second editions of The Oxford Book of English Verse.

+In 2025 The Guardians reviewer, Vernon Bogdanor, was unimpressed with Benson's edited diaries.